 Being able to recognize the signs of barbiturate abuse before it progresses to dependence and addiction is more difficult than someone might think.
 For many people, what they think of as substance abuse is actually the loss of control consistent with addiction.

-When someone is abusing a substance but not yet fully addicted, there are usually early signs, but they can be hard to catch if you are not looking for them, even if you are the one who is misusing barbiturates.
+When someone is abusing a substance but not yet fully addicted, there are usually early signs, but they can be hard to catch if you are not looking for them, even if you are the one who is misusing the drug.
 Often it is only after someone has reached the point of addiction that a pattern of earlier behavior becomes recognizable.

-Aside from the effects caused specifically by barbiturate dependence, as someone becomes increasingly addicted to a substance and begins to lose control, they will usually start exhibiting abnormal behavior consistent with substance use disorders.
+Aside from the effects caused specifically by dependence, as someone becomes increasingly addicted to a substance and begins to lose control, they will usually start exhibiting abnormal behavior consistent with substance use disorders.

 Examples of these signs and behaviors include:

 If you have observed these behaviors in someone you know or are experiencing them yourself, it is indicative of barbiturate addiction.
-It is vital that you seek out professional addiction treatment to avoid an overdose and put a stop to any further mental or physical harm caused by prolonged barbiturate abuse.
+It is vital that you seek out professional addiction treatment to avoid an overdose and put a stop to any further mental or physical harm caused by prolonged abuse.

 Similar to benzodiazepines, barbiturates can have unpredictable, potentially life-threatening withdrawal symptoms, so beginning treatment with detox at a medically supervised treatment center is crucial.
-Attempting to detox from barbiturates on your own puts you at needless risk of dangerous symptoms such as hallucinations, seizures, delirium, and suicidal behavior.
+Attempting to detox on your own puts you at needless risk of dangerous symptoms such as hallucinations, seizures, delirium, and suicidal behavior.

 Once you have successfully cleared barbiturates from your system under the careful monitoring of an experienced medical detox team, the next stage in barbiturate addiction treatment is receiving ongoing care in an addiction recovery program.